wangfowen/owenwangdotcom/_posts/2013-08-01-cottage-adventures.md

 We had some good old fashioned University of Toronto vs University of Waterloo rivalry.
-In the end Waterloo reigned supreme, winning 5 arbitrary points to 3 through a series of perilous events like dumpling making (yes, we successfully brought the Asian to the pinnacle White outing) and flip cup.
+In the end Waterloo reigned supreme, winning 5 arbitrary points to 3 through a series of perilous events like dumpling making (yes, we successfully brought the Asian to the pinnacle Western outing) and flip cup.

 The weekend was filled with much laughter and good vibes.
 A++ would definitely do again!